Historical Football Kits

 Background

 peterborough united circa 1934In 1932 the original Peterborough & Fletton United collapsed after being suspended by the FA.
 On 17th May 1934 Peterborough United was formed as a professional club to fill the void.
-Councillor Jack Swain, who was acting chairman, told the public meeting that, “Peterborough will ultimately find a place in the Football League.”
+Councilor Jack Swain, who was acting chairman, told the public meeting that, “Peterborough will ultimately find a place in the Football League.”

 Peterborough’s peculiar nickname, “The Posh,” is inherited from the older club.
 Player manager Pat Tirrel once remarked that he was looking “for posh players for a posh club” to play in the Northamptonshire League and the name stuck.
+(Another local story suggests the nickname derives from a pub that used to stand next to the ground called "Port Out, Starboard Home.")

-After the war, Peterborough’s performances in the Midlands League improved and they began to make an impression in the FA Cup.
-Over the next 15 years they were to knock out eight League clubs.
+peterborough united crest 1995After the war, Peterborough’s performances in the Midlands League improved and they began to make an impression in the FA Cup.
+Over the next 15 years they were to knock peterborough united fc 1968out eight League clubs.
 Every year they applied for membership of the Football League without success.
 Finally, in 1960, the Posh were elected to the Fourth Division at the expense of Gateshead.

-The Posh made an immediate impact, winning the Fourth Division title in their first season with a record 134 goals, 52 of which were scored by Terry Bly.
-For the next two seasons Peterborough challenged for promotion again but in 1968 disaster struck.
+In 1968 disaster struck.
 Having found the club guilty of various irregularities, the Football League ordered that they be relegated at the end of the season.
-They won the Division Four championship for a second time in 1974 but five years later they were back in the basement.
+They won the Division Four championship for a second peterborough united crest 1974time in 1974 but five years later they were back in the basement.

-United were in Division One for only two seasons and by 1997 they were back in the lowest division (now Nationwide Division Three).
-In 2000 they won through the play-offs to return to Nationwide Division Two but in 2001 they were relegated again to what was now Coca Cola League Two.
+peterborough united fc 1987United were in Division One for only two seasons, finishing in tenth place in 1993, their highest league position to date.
+By 1997 they were back in the lowest division (now Nationwide Division Three) but in 2000 they won through the play-offs to return to Nationwide Division Two.

 Sources